-Spokane Edible Tree Project had over 90 volunteers participate in the gleaning program in 2016.
-This number has continued to grow over the last three years, as SETP gains recognition throughout the community.
+Spokane Edible Tree Project had approximately 250 volunteers participate in the gleaning program in 2018.
+The number of volunteers has continued to grow each year, as SETP gains recognition throughout the community.
 However, as with most nonprofits, the difficulty comes in finding committed and consistent volunteers.
-SETP has worked to develop a variety of methods to address this challenge.
+SETP has worked to develop a variety of methods to address this challenge:

 Retention and Appreciation.
-Each year, SETP hosts a volunteer kick off event to begin harvest season.
-Food and drink are provided, and the programs of the organization are presented.
-This gives people an idea of what to expect for the upcoming season, and allows them to see the faces of the organization.
-About 60 individuals attended this event.
-This year, the Spokane Edible Tree Project will also host an End of Season volunteer appreciation party as well.
-Volunteers who have exceeded a certain amount of time will receive a goodie bag with some Spokane Edible Tree Project “swag”, and free drink and food will be provided at this event, as well.
-In addition to these events, the HAH VISTA works hard to build and maintain relationships with the volunteers to ensure that they are appreciated and know their value.
+Each year, SETP hosts a volunteer kick-off event to begin the harvest season.
+Food and drinks are provided, and updates about organizational programming are presented.
+This gives people an idea of what to expect for the upcoming season and allows them to see the faces behind the organization.
+Spokane Edible Tree Project also hosts an end-of-season volunteer appreciation party to thank volunteers for their contributions.